iyre/bl4-save-tools/README.md

 4. Click **Import** - This will decrypt the save and place the YAML text in the integrated editor.
 5. **Export your original save as a backup.** Keep these timestamped files in case something goes wrong.
 6. Edit your save as desired - refer to [docs](docs/README.md) for basic info about the structure
-   - Use "Quick Modifications" to automatically apply common changes that are relatively safe & reliable.
+   - Apply presets to automatically make common changes that are relatively safe & reliable.
 These are applied in the editor immediately when clicked.
 No undo button for now.
 7. Download as `.sav`
 8. Rename or delete your original save and replace it with the new one, removing the timestamp.
    - Recommended to keep a copy of the new save with the timestamp as a backup (in addition to the pre-edit backup).

+**Notes:**
+- Consider disabling cloud backups for the game to prevent save files from being reverted in some situations.
-You can safely replace saves while the game is running as long as a different character is selected.\
+- You can safely replace saves while the game is running as long as a different character is selected.
-Modifying a save for a loaded character wont work as the save is in memory at that point and will overwrite the file on disk.\
+- Modifying a save for a loaded character wont work as the save is in memory at that point and will overwrite the file on disk.
-Don't attempt to modify `profile.sav` while the game is running.
+- Don't attempt to modify `profile.sav` while the game is running for the above reason.

 [Details/findings about save files](docs/README.md)

-## Quick Modifications
+## Preset Details
-These run JavaScript functions which apply specific edits to save files quickly and consistently.
+These run JavaScript functions which apply pre-configured edits to save files quickly and consistently.

+- You can apply as many presets as you want.
+- They update the YAML text you see in the editor.
+- They're intended to be modular, so you may need to run a few to get the desired effect.
+  - Example: "Unlock all collectibles" will technically just "collect" them.
+You'd also need to apply "Discover all locations" to have them shown on your map.

+---
-- Remove map fog
+- **Remove map fog**
-  - Fully reveals the in-game map terrain (does not include POI markers)
-  - Sets fog of war overlay for every map to 100% discovered - [technical details](docs/exploration.md)
+  - Fully reveals the in-game map terrain by setting fog of war overlay for every map to 100% discovered.
+[Technical details](docs/exploration.md)
+  - Does not add PoI markers.
+See "Discover all locations".
-- Discover all locations
+- **Discover all locations**
-  - Makes all point of interest (POI) markers visible on your map.
+  - Reveals all point of interest (PoI) markers on your map.
-- Unlock all safehouses
+- **Unlock all safehouses**
-  - Unlocks fast travel to all safehouses and silos
+  - Unlocks fast travel to all safehouses and silos by completing related mission (activities).
-  - Completes all missions (activities) that unlock safehouses and silos (run SDU point re-calcualtion afterward)
-  - This does not add POI markers.
+  - Does not add PoI markers.
+See "Discover all locations".
+  - Does not add SDU points.
+See "Calculate SDU points".
-- Unlock all collectibles
+- **Unlock all collectibles**
-  - Marks all collectibles as found.
-ECHO logs, capsules, etc.
+  - Marks all* collectibles as found.
+ECHO logs, capsules, etc. (bobble heads aren't included)
+  - Does not currently trigger related unlocks such as the ECHO skin.
+Work around by manually removing one collectible from your save and finding it in-game to trigger the status check.
-  - This does not add POI markers.
+  - Does not add PoI markers.
+See "Discover all locations".
+  - Does not add SDU points.
+See "Calculate SDU points".
-- Skip story missions
+- **Skip story missions**
   - Completes all missions related to the main story.
 Doesn't modify any other missions.
   - Functionally equivalent to starting a new save with the in-game story skip option.
 (Does not unlock that option)
+  - Does not currently enable the Specialization system.
+[More info & workaround](docs/README.md#global-unlocks)
-- Skip all missions
+- **Skip all missions**
   - Completes all missions including the main story, vaults, and activities like drill sites.
+  - Does not add SDU points.
+See "Calculate SDU points".
-- Re-calculate SDU points
+- **Calculate SDU points**
-  - Re-calculates available SDU points based on completed activities and found collectibles, updating the value in your save.
+  - Re-calculates total SDU points based on completed activities and collectibles in the YAML editor and sets the new point total.
-  - Will reset SDU purchases if total is lower than the sum of spent points (points are refunded)
+  - If the total is lower than the sum of spent points, purshased upgrades will be reset when the save is loaded in-game.
-  - Recommended after modifying activities (e.g. safehouses) or collectibles, which increment this total only when completed in-game.
+  - Recommended to run after modifying activities (e.g. safehouses) or collectibles, which increment this total only when completed in-game.
-- Unlock Ultimate Vault Hunter Mode
+- **Unlock UVHM** (Ultimate Vault Hunter Mode, i.e. post-game)
   - Sets values in the save to unlock UVHM 1-5.
 You can select any difficulty in-game.
-  - Loading a save with this & story completion will enable starting at level 30 (flag is automatically added to `profile.sav`)
+  - Loading a save with this & story completion will enable starting at level 30 (flag is automatically added to `profile.sav`).
-  - Doesn't complete any missions, so you could theoretically play the story from level 1 in UVHM difficulty
+  - Doesn't complete any missions, so you could theoretically play the story from level 1 in UVHM difficulty which isn't otherwise possible.

 ## Where Are My Saves?
 **Windows:**
 - Navigate to `%USERPROFILE%\Documents\My Games\Borderlands 4\Saved\SaveGames\`
   - Steam version will have a sub-folder with a 17-digit name - this is your steam ID which you'll need to encrypt/decrypt save files.